 Yesterday, I re-read those words and God reminded me of something He said a few months ago.

 “I only require you to be faithful where you are.”

-Then He spoke that Word to me: that He only required me to be faithful where I was.
+And then He spoke that Word to me: that He only required me to be faithful where I was.

-He was not only NOT disappointed in me, He knew of my limited energy, ability and function.
+He was not only not disappointed in me, He knew of my limited energy, ability and function.

 All He ever required in this season was to do what I could do in my very limited world.
-(See this post where I talk about this journey I am on)

 If all I can do in a given day is write two lines of a blog post or or respond to one email or go to physical therapy, then that was enough.

 God is engaged and approving, right where I am.